-Rocky Mountaineer’s epic Canadian train journeys have expanded to the United States and I had to see what the new route was all about.
-I was hosted by Rocky Mountaineer on the Denver to Moab westbound route.
-This was a great choice as I loved ending my trip in Moab so we had time to explore Arches National Park before flying home.
+Rocky Mountaineer’s epic Canadian train journeys have expanded to the United States, and I had to see the new route.
+Rocky Mountaineer hosted me on the Denver to Moab westbound route.
+This was a great choice as I loved ending my trip in Moab, so we had time to explore Arches National Park before flying home.

 Luxury Train in the USA from Denver to Moab

 I enjoy train journeys because I can sit back, relax, and admire epic scenery that I wouldn’t otherwise be able to see while driving…and in comfort and style… Rocky Mountaineer did not disappoint.
-I’ve been looking forward to this trip ever since I discovered that they were expanding into the United States.
-Utah has stunning scenery in the national parks and a road trip to explore this area has been on my bucket list for years.
+I’ve been looking forward to this trip since I discovered they were expanding into the United States.
+Utah has stunning scenery in the national parks; a road trip to explore this area has been on my bucket list for years.

 I settled into my comfy seat in my glass-domed coach, with my GoPro and camera ready for action, and new friends surrounding me.
 Throughout the trip, we were served cocktails and delicious meals (pictured below) while admiring the stunning views of the Colorado Rockies, Big 10 Curve, Moffat Tunnel, and bald eagles.
 We crossed the Continental Divide on the second day (pictured below—can you see the writing on the cliff wall “Utah-Colorado”?) and passed through Glenwood Canyon, Ruby Canyon, Gore Canyon, Burns Canyon, and Byers Canyon along the Colorado River.
 Some of the scenery outside of Denver is similar to where I live in British Columbia, but I didn’t expect to see snow in mid-April!
 I was surprised because other parts of the trip were so warm that I didn’t even need to wear the sweater I packed.